norvig/paip-lisp/docs/chapter10.md

 However, there is a grave danger with this approach: the value returned must be managed carefully.
 The new `pat-match` returns the value of `success` when it matches.
 `success` is bound to a cons of the variable and value vectors.
-These can be freely manipulated by the calling routine, but only up until the next call to `pat - match.` At that time, the contents of the two vectors can change.
+These can be freely manipulated by the calling routine, but only up until the next call to `pat-match`.
+At that time, the contents of the two vectors can change.
 Therefore, if any calling function needs to hang on to the returned value after another call to `pat-match,` it should make a copy of the returned value.
 So it is not quite right to say that this version of `pat-match` eliminates all consing.
 It will cons when `vector-push-extend` runs out of space, or when the user needs to make a copy of a returned value.